-Slow Cooker Frittata with Broccoli, Ham, and Swiss
+Slow Cooker Breakfast Casserole with Broccoli, Ham, and Swiss

-Slow Cooker Frittata with Broccoli, Ham, and Swiss is an easy low-carb dish for breakfast, brunch, or lunch, and this slow cooker frittata cooks in a few hours while you do something else!
-Use Breakfast Recipes to find more recipes like this one.
+Slow Cooker Breakfast Casserole with Broccoli, Ham, and Swiss is an easy low-carb dish for breakfast or lunch, and this cooks in a few hours!

-This weekend is Easter in the U.S. and this Slow Cooker Frittata with Broccoli, Ham, and Swiss is a perfect thing to make if you have leftover Easter ham and a lot of eggs hanging out in the fridge!
-I first made this in 2014 with my Ninja Cooker, but if you have the new Crock-Pot Casserole Crock Slow Cooker that would also be perfect.
+This Slow Cooker Breakfast Casserole with Broccoli, Ham, and Swiss is a perfect thing to make if you have leftover ham and eggs hanging out in the fridge!
+I first made this in 2014 with my Ninja Slow Cooker (affiliate link), but if you have the new Crock-Pot Casserole Crock Slow Cooker (affiliate link) that would also be perfect.
 And you can definitely make it in a large oval slow cooker as well if that’s what you have.

-This was my fourth time making a frittata in the slow cooker, and this time I added some texture by using thin strips of ham and cheese layered on top of the broccoli, and this one was eaten up pretty quickly at my house!
-If you’re looking for other Easter menu ideas, visit my Pinterest Board for Kalyn’s Kitchen Holiday Recipes.
-And Happy Friday everyone!
+This was my fourth time making a breakfast dish in the slow cooker, and this time I added some texture by using thin strips of ham and cheese layered on top of the broccoli, and this one was eaten up pretty quickly at my house!
+Check out Slow Cooker Recipes to see other ideas for the slow cooker.

-How to Make Slow Cooker Frittata with Broccoli, Ham, and Swiss:
+How to Make Slow Cooker Breakfast Casserole with Broccoli, Ham, and Swiss:

-(This is just a summary of the steps shown in the photos; scroll down for complete recipes.)
+(This is just a summary of the steps shown in the photos; scroll down for complete printable recipe including nutritional information.)

 - I used about 3 cups of small bite-sized pieces of broccoli.
 Since you can cook right in the Ninja Cooker (affiliate link) I just brushed the bottom with a little olive oil and sauteed the broccoli for a few minutes.
 (If you don’t have a slow cooker with this feature, I would microwave the broccoli for about a minute or saute on the stove.)